bluesky-social/indigo/cmd/relay/README.md

     # careful! double-check this destructive command
     rm -rf ./data/relay/*

 There is a basic web dashboard, though it will not be included unless built and copied to a local directory `./public/`.
-Run `make build-relay-ui`, and then when running the daemon the dashboard will be available at: <http://localhost:2470/dash/>.
+Run `make build-relay-admin-ui`, and then when running the daemon the dashboard will be available at: <http://localhost:2470/dash/>.
 Paste in the admin key, eg `dummy`.

 The local admin routes can also be accessed by passing the admin password using HTTP Basic auth (with username `admin`), for example: